DataBrewery/expressions/README.md

 Arithmetic expression parser library.
 Embed customized expression evaluation into your application or library.
 Example uses:

+* Safely process an expression entered through a web application, for example some formula to be plotted.
+The library allows safe translation of such expression without exposing any application's internals
 * precompiler that checks for allowed and denied identifiers in an expression
 * have a common expression language through your application regardless of the backend languages